abhilipsasahoo03/Jordle/README.md

 ### Description
 A Wordle Clone for you to play Wordle, anytime, anywhere.
-Now available with dark mode.
+Now available with dark mode feature.

 ### Tech Stack
 Built using HTML, CSS and JavaScript along with animate.css and toastr for non-blocking notifications.